mramshaw/istio-ingress-tutorial/docs/03-kubernetes-infrastructure.md

   --cluster-version 1.7.3
 ```

-It can take several minutes to provision the `istio` Kubernetes cluster.
-Either wait for the above command to complete or use the gcloud command to monitor progress in a separate terminal:
+It can take several minutes to provision this cluster.
+Either wait for the above command to complete or use the `gcloud` command to monitor progress in a separate terminal:

 ```
 gcloud container clusters list